eiberham/portfolio/README.md

 # Portfolio

-This is a simple layout and a practice i did using gatsby (the static site generator), react (obviously), flexbox and css grid to build a developer page, where a short self description and a contact page can be modified to our needs to have some presence on the web.
+This is a simple layout and a practice i did using gatsby (the static site generator), flexbox and css grid to build a developer page, where a short self description and a contact page can be modified to our needs to have some presence on the web.

 In this case for the form submission a contact form to email service called formspree was used, it's easy to set up and requires no registration in order to work.